 Nevertheless, sizing a charge controller is super easy since it only requires you to be keen about two things:

-One great thing about charge controllers though, is that you can get some models with voltage auto-detect feature.
-This will allow you to use it in almost any kind of solar power system without necessarily having to worry about the voltage.
-In addition, such charge controllers can also come in handy in case you want to upgrade your solar power system in future.
+That is why there is one great thing with charge controllers, you can get some models with voltage auto-detect feature.
+This will enable you to use it in almost any type of solar power system you want without necessarily having to worry about voltage.
+Besides, such charge controllers can also be useful if you plan to expand your solar power system in future.

-Your charge controller should be able to handle the maximum output current from your solar panel array.
-Usually, a solar panel's maximum current (short circuit current) is what you need to keep an eye on.
-It is indicated as LSC in your panel's spec sheet, and it is good practice to choose a charge controller that can accommodate up to 1.25 times the value of your panel's LSC.
+Your charge controller should be capable of handling the maximum output current which will be produced by your solar panel array.
+In the case of a solar panel, typically the maximum current (short circuit current) is the one you should monitor.
+It is referred to as LSC in the spec sheet of your panel and it is advised that you should go for a charge controller that has a maximum of 1.
+You need to multiply by 25 the value of the LSC of your panel.

-This is because solar panels could easily produce an extra percentage of power on sunny days.
-If the charge controller you installed has a lower amp rating, then it can get damaged when the current from the solar panels is higher than what the charge controller can handle.
+This is because solar panels could easily produce an extra percentage of power on a particular sunny day.
+If the charge controller you installed has a lower amp rating, it can be destroyed when the current from the solar panel is higher than the amp rating of the charge controller.

-Ideally, if you have a 12V solar panel that gives anywhere from 5W to 45W, then a 4-amp charge controller would suffice.
-However, if you have a slightly bigger system that relies on a 24V solar panel that delivers up to 160W, then you may need a charge controller that can handle more than 10A.
+For instance, if you are using a 12V solar panel with a power rating ranging between 5W and 45W, you can use a 4-amp charge controller.
+But if you have a slightly bigger system that uses a 24V solar panel that generates up to 160W, then you might require a charge controller that accommodates more than 10A.

-For fridges though, chances are that you might be content with a 4-amp or even 7-amp charge controller because they can do the job without any fuss.
+For fridges however, you may be okay with just a 4-amp and probably even a 7-amp charge controller because it will do the work without problems.

 4. Solar Panels